inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

-For |project_name|, exposure data is refers to as population density (number of people found in a certain area) or important infrastructure (buildings, bridges etc). that become a focus of interest when calculating the impact of a specific hazard.
+For |project_name|, exposure data is refers to as population density (number of people found in a certain area) or important infrastructure (buildings, bridges etc) that become a focus of interest when calculating the impact of a specific hazard.

 +--------------------------+-------------------------------------------+